propan/geheimtur/README.md

 You can find the sources of a demo application in [geheimtur-demo] [3] repository.

+**The examples below does not duplicate information available as docstrings, if want to know all available options - check the docs in the code.**

 ### Securing a page

 When you need to limit access to a specific page or a sub-tree of pages, you just add `guard` interceptor to the desired location.